 Point St. George Beach

-This beach is located outside Crescent City, meaning it’s about as north as you can get.
+The beach at Point St George is located just outside Crescent City and about as far north as you can get in our state.
 In fact, you can see parts of Oregon from your spot on the sand, not to mention the Siskiyou Mountains.
+It’s a secluded place with gradually sloping sand and miles of remote beach to walk.